pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Plugin configuration

-As long as DS modules are configured using the expected default values discussed above, then no explicit plugin configuration is required and use of DS modules can be considered to be a 'plug-and-play' activity.
+As long as DS modules are configured using the default values discussed above, then no explicit plugin configuration is required and use of DS modules can be considered to be a 'plug-and-play' activity.

-Typically, users may want to supply a *modules* configuration which includes *description* properties for installed modules and the channels that they operate.
+However, users may well *want* to supply an enhanced configuration which includes *description* properties for installed modules and the channels that they operate.

-The full range of configuration properties is described below.
+The full range of available configuration properties is described below.

 <dl>
   <dt>Client IP filter <code>clientIpFilter</code></dt>